The Savant Class

 • Saving Throws: Intelligence, Wisdom

-• Skills: Choose two from Arcana, History, Insight, Investigation, Medicine, Nature, Persuasion, or Religion
+• Skills: Choose three from Arcana, History, Investigation, Insight, Medicine, Nature, Persuasion, or Religion

 Starting Equipment

-As a Savant, you start with the following equipment:
+As a Savant, you start with the following equipment, along with the equipment granted to you by your Background:

 • (a) a simple weapon of your choice or (b) a shortsword.